Paul1911/Delay-Prediction/references/notes.md

 - Sched Groundtime and Act Groundtime have negative values and huge positive outliers

+- dep_delay is completely correct

 ## ground_information

+- cleaning_duration has 3 values only

 ### *NaN Analysis*

 ### *Variable Plausability Analysis*

+# Quicknotes
+- Why do I need the ground data dataset?